SEPP65 solar analysis pt1

 In order to run the analysis we first need to model the building and its context.
 Since we are only doing a preliminary analysis, the model can be simple massing with little or no articulation.
 The massing can be modelled in either Revit or Rhino.
 If you have Revit geometry:

 - Select the massing to be exported and go File > export > CAD formats > *dwg.
 Hit the ellipsis under setup.

 - Under the solids tab, ensure it is set to ‘ACIS solids’.
 This will allow Rhino to import breps opposed to a mesh.

 - Import *dwg file into Rhino.
 The objects will come in as blocks.
 Explode the blocks and merge all breps into a single layer.

-Right click on the ‘Analysis srf(s)’ input and select ‘Set one Geometry’ and chose the geometry to reference in the Rhino viewport.
-Repeat for the ‘Context srf(s)’ input.
-If you have multiple geometries, chose the ‘Set Multiple Geometries’ instead of ‘Set one Geometry’.
+Right click on the ‘Analysis geometry’ input and select ‘Set Multiple Geometries’ and chose the geometry to reference in the Rhino viewport.
+Repeat for the ‘Context geometry’ input.
+Ensure all the settings are correct.

 The script reads an *epw weather file for a specific location.
 In the example above it is using weather station #947670 which is at the airport in Sydney, Australia.
 The weather files are can be downloaded from the US Department of Energy website.
 However, the script is configured to take you to Ladybug’s epw map where you can copy the URL of your desired location and paste it into the Grasshopper script.